Yukki16/Yukki16/README.md

-Hey, I am Marius, 20, I am a student at University Saxion of Applied Science, Netherlands Interests/Experience: Unity/C# (About 1 year so far)
+Hey, I am Marius, 20, I am a student at University Saxion of Applied Science, Netherlands Interests/Experience: Unity/C# (About 2 year so far)

 I want to be a Unity game developer.

-Open to chat or to answer questions on Instagram: b_marius20456 Bussiness email: boldeamariusionut@gmail.com
+Bussiness email: boldeamariusionut@gmail.com

 <!---